gggray000/ChatRoom/README.md

 <h3>Short-term</h3>
 1. Do more tests.<br>
 2. Fix bugs (including QR-code) on <code>dev_docker</code> branch.<br>
-3. Implement Caddy/Nginx -> get a domain -> use CloudFlare as CDN.
+3. Get a domain -> use CloudFlare as CDN and configure Caddy properly.

 <h3>Long-term</h3>
 1. JPA implementation.<br>